Daniff Dog Breed

 Most Daniffs have a Great Dane-like appearance, but are rounder and thicker due to their Mastiff side.
 They have an athletic, muscular build and a short, sleek coat.
 Their head is large and framed by two soft, floppy ears that fall forward onto the cheek.
 These dogs are great at conveying emotion through their dark, inquisitive eyes and their facial expression.

-Daniff Coloring
+Daniff Colors

 Daniff Temperament